RayBenefield/hermes/worklog.md

 # Work Log

+## #29

+Another painful session of trying to get things working with transmutation the first go around.
+Since it is a new package that I designed and haven't used as much in the field yet I'm still trying to figure out the best patterns to use for it.
+I think ultimately with modifications it will work out, but it is still a very painful process as I try to learn everything.

 ## #28

 Painfully setup the testing system.
 I don't know why I'm so terrible at it and